My Stay at Sea Roost in Montauk

 I think it would be fun for a family staying in the main cottage to have the kids stay in this studio cottage.

 Even though it’s small, it also contains lots of storage.

-An artist shot of the room by me.
+An artistic shot of the room by me.